react-cosmos/react-cosmos/docs/roadmap/README.md

 ## Core

-- [ ] Redesign codebase packages and APIs
+- [ ] Redesign codebase packages and APIs.
 - [ ] Decide what to do with [Lazy fixture importing](https://github.com/react-cosmos/react-cosmos/pull/1313).
 Salvage what you can and move on.
 No need to linger if the complexity required to achieve this is unreasonable.
 Document everything learned for future reference.
 - [ ] Research: ES6 modules (React Cosmos with no bundler and no compiler).